Pull the local septic file first

 Kentucky's main wrinkle is that the site-evaluation trail sits inside the local health file, so the real records story is usually stronger than the generic statewide quote story.
 Final design, permit timing, and approval still need local verification.

 Kentucky quote conversations get more real once you know whether the local health department already holds the site-evaluation and permit file behind the property story.
-If you already know the state and job type, you can move straight into the short quote request flow.
+If the local file is still thin, go back to the narrower workflow page instead of jumping into quote mode too early.

 Use these pages when the guide is not specific enough and the real bottleneck is replacement scope, the file, permit path, buyer risk, inspection history, or the site-review story.